-Wind and solar farm development could create vulnerable changes to flood risk, ground water, surface water and drainage systems and peatland integrity.
+Wind and solar farm development could create changes to flood risk, ground water, surface water and drainage systems and peatland integrity.
 The layout and siting of energy developments can reduce the adverse impacts on hydrology.

 Peat soils are extremely fragile and if compromised put at risk the resilience of the ecosystems they support.
 Peatland habitats cover only 3-4% of Wales, yet store in the region of 20-25% of all soil carbon.
-Where peat is identified within proposed developments, considerable weight should be given to its protection because of its special importance in underpinning and supporting national natural resources, such as soil carbon, biodiversity and flood management.
-The Welsh Government have made available the Peatlands of Wales map as a first step to assist in identifying peatland locations:
+Where peat is identified within proposed developments, Planning Policy Wales requires that considerable weight should be given to its protection because of its special importance in underpinning and supporting national natural resources, such as soil carbon, biodiversity and flood management.
+The Welsh Government has made available the Peatlands of Wales Map as a first step to assist in identifying peatland locations.